-CEAL BARRY Senior Associate AD/ Internal Operations/SWA
+CEAL BARRY Senior Associate AD/Internal Operations/SWA

-Ceal Barry is in her second year as the senior associate athletic director for internal operations at the University of Colorado, as she assumed that role under new athletic director Rick George in the spring of 2014.
-She is in her ninth year as the department's senior woman's administrator (commonly known as SWA).
+Ceal Barry is in her third year as the senior associate athletic director for internal operations at the University of Colorado, as she assumed that role under new athletic director Rick George in the spring of 2014.
+She is in her 10th year as the department's senior woman's administrator (commonly known as SWA).

-Barry, CU's legendary women's basketball coach, served as interim athletic director for a little over two months prior to George being named to letic director for a little over two months prior to George being named to the position, assuming that role on June 3.
+Barry, CU's legendary women's basketball coach, served as interim athletic director for a little over two months prior to George being named to the position, assuming that role on June 3, 2013.

-In her 31st year overall at CU, Barry's duties included the oversight of men's and women's basketball, women's golf, soccer and volleyball.
+In her 32nd year overall at CU, Barry's duties included the oversight of men's and women's basketball, women's golf, soccer and volleyball.
 She also supervises several Student Services arms of the department including sports medicine, strength & conditioning, academics and student wellness.

-Barry, 59, began the administrative chapter of her illustrious career as the associate athletic director for student services on April 1, 2005, just one month after completing a storied 22-year coaching career (1983-05).
+Barry, 60, began the administrative chapter of her illustrious career as the associate athletic director for student services on April 1, 2005, just one month after completing a storied 22-year coaching career (1983-05).
 Barry retired having coached the most games, matches or tournaments (669) and the sixth most seasons of any sport in Colorado athletic history.
 Her 427 victories are also the most by any coach at the school.